brandonsueur/polaris-react/src/components/Tooltip/README.md

 ### Tooltip visible only with child interaction

 Use when the tooltip overlays interactive elements when active, for example a form input.
-The `preventInteraction` prop prevents the tooltip from remaining active when mouse hover or focus leaves its `children` and enters the tooltip's content.
+The `dismissOnMouseOut` prop prevents the tooltip from remaining active when mouse hover or focus leaves its `children` and enters the tooltip's content.

 ```jsx
 <div style={{width: '200px'}}>